 Storage

-Because I use glacé cherries, I can store these scones at room temperature for 1 to 2 days, or in the fridge for 4 to 5 days.
+Because I use glacé cherries, I can store these scones at room temperature for 2-3 days, or in the fridge for 4 to 5 days.
 Just make sure to seal them in an airtight bag or container.
 They also freeze well and will keep for about 1 to 2 months.

 More Breakfast Recipes